-3.4.g.i Innovation Index
+2.4.g.i Innovation Index 2.0

-The Innovation Index helps to analyze the strength of innovation within a specified geography.
-The Index measures inputs to innovation and outputs to innovation through a variety of data subsets to form an innovation index number that can be compared to the United States average of 100.
-A number greater than 100 indicates above average innovation performance, while a number below 100 indicates below average innovation performance.
-The Innovation Index is made up of four smaller indexes; the smaller indexes and their weighted impact in the innovation index are as follows: Human Capital (30%), Economic Dynamics (30%), Productivity and Employment (30%) and Economic Well-Being (10%).
+The Innovation Index 2.0 helps to analyze the strength of innovation within a specified geography.
+Developed by the Indiana Business Research Center, the Innovation Index provides "policymakers and economic development practitioners with a unique web-based tool for exploring regional innovation performance and comparing that with the United States, a state or other regions."
+The Innovation Index is made up of five smaller indexes; the smaller indexes and their weighted impact in the innovation index are as follows: Human Capital and Knowledge Creation (20%), Business Dynamics (20%), Business Profile (20%), Employment and Productivity (30%) and Economic Well-Being (10%).